Getting a national security clearance

 Right to make a complaint

-After the vetting process ends, you have the right to make a complaint if you’re unhappy with:
+After the vetting process ends, you can complain to the Inspector-General of Intelligence and Security (IGIS) if you’re unhappy with:

 - how the NZSIS carried out the vetting process

 If you decide to make a complaint, it needs to be in writing.